The Mists of Avalon: Plot

-Morgaine, priestess of Avalon, is King Arthur's half-sister.
-Their mother Igraine marries king Uther Pendragon after Morgaine's father Gorlois dies in battle.
+Igraine, younger half-sister of Vivian and older sister to Morgause, is married at fifteen to the much older Duke Gorlois of Cornwall and gives birth to Morgaine.
+Igraine later marries king Uther Pendragon after Gorlois dies in battle against Uther.
 Before Igraine knew of Gorlois's death, Uther consulted with Merlin, who used magic to make Uther appear as Gorlois and thus gained access to Igraine at Tintagel, conceiving Arthur.
-Uther becomes Morgaine's step-father.
 Morgaine witnesses Uther's accession to Caerleon's throne after his predecessor, Ambrosius, dies of old age.

 When Morgaine is eleven years old and Arthur six, there is an attempt to murder Arthur.
-Their maternal aunt, the high priestess Viviane, arrives in Caerleon and advises Uther to have Arthur fostered far away from the court for his own safety.
+Their aunt, the high priestess Viviane, arrives in Caerleon and advises Uther to have Arthur fostered far away from the court for his own safety.
 Uther agrees, and also allows Viviane to take Morgaine to Avalon, where she is trained as a priestess of the Mother Goddess.
-During this period Morgaine becomes aware of the rising tension between the old Pagan and the new Christian religions.
-After seven years of training, Morgaine is initiated as a priestess of the Mother, and Viviane begins grooming her as the next Lady of Avalon.
+During this period, Morgaine becomes aware of the rising tension between the old Pagan and the new Christian religions.
+After seven years of training, Morgaine is initiated as a priestess of the Mother, and Viviane begins priming her as the next Lady of Avalon.

+When Vivian's son Lancelet visits Avalon, Morgaine falls in love with him, but her happiness is cut short when they discover Gwenhwyfar lost in the mist and Lancelet is smitten with her beauty.

-Months after her initiation, Morgaine is given in a fertility rite to the future high king of Britain.
+Months after her initiation, Morgaine is given in a fertility rite to the future High King of Britain.
 Their union is not meant to be personal, but rather a symbolic wedding between the king and the land he is to defend.
 They engage in ritual sex, each unknowing of the other's actual identity.
 The following morning they talk and, after recognizing each other as Morgaine and Arthur, are horrified to realize what they have done.
 Two months later, Morgaine is devastated to find that she is pregnant.

-After Uther dies fighting the Saxon invaders, Arthur claims the throne of Britain despite questions about his legitimacy (he was conceived within days of Igraine's marriage to Uther).
+After Uther dies fighting the Saxon invaders, Arthur claims the throne of Britain despite rumors about whether his father was Gorlois or Uther.
 Arthur must now defend Britain against the Saxons; Viviane gives him the sacred sword Excalibur and has Morgaine make him an enchanted scabbard that will prevent him from losing blood.
 With the combined forces of Avalon and Caerleon, Arthur repels the invaders, brings peace to the land, and marries Gwenhwyfar.